Jay Sures: Career

 Sures' career with United Talent Agency (UTA) began with the establishment of the agency in 1991, where he worked in the mailroom and assisted co-founder Peter Benedek.
 He became a talent agent when UTA first formed, and was promoted to partner in 1998.
 Sures joined the board of directors in 2003.
 He and David Kramer held managing director roles starting in 2010, and both became co-presidents in September 2017.
 Sures was named vice chairman of UTA in September 2022.
 Sures is also a co-founder of the UTA Foundation, the agency's non-profit organization.

 Sures leads the agency's news, broadcast and television divisions, as well as the acquired Greater Talent Network speakers division.
 He began managing UTA's news and broadcast division after leading the agency's 2014 acquisition of N.S.
 Bienstock.

 Sures was appointed to the Television Academy's Executive Committee in 2014, and inducted into Broadcasting & Cables Hall of Fame in 2016.

-Throughout his career, Sures has represented Fareed Zakaria, David Muir, Anderson Cooper, Bret Baier, Norah O'Donnell, Margaret Brennan, Jen Psaki, Jake Tapper, Chuck Todd, Elizabeth Vargas, Jenna Bush Hager, Chuck Lorre, Steve Levitan, Darren Star, Larry Wilmore, and Ryan Seacrest.
+Throughout his career, Sures represents or has represented Fareed Zakaria, Brian Kilameade, David Muir, Anderson Cooper, Bret Baier, Norah O'Donnell, Margaret Brennan, Jen Psaki, Jake Tapper, Chuck Todd, Elizabeth Vargas, Bill Hemmer, Jenna Bush Hager, Chuck Lorre, Steve Levitan, Darren Star, Larry Wilmore, and Ryan Seacrest.

 Sures led contract negotiations between United Talent Agency and the Writers Guild of America.
 Focusing primarily on a practice known as packaging, the impasse resulted in a lawsuit and WGA members firing their agents in April 2019.
 After months of backchannel negotiations, Sures announced that United Talent Agency had reached an agreement with the Writer's Guild, becoming the first major talent agency to do so.